Online Counseling for Survivors of Childhood Sexual Abuse

 How I help:

-I offer online PTSD therapy for women survivors of childhood sexual abuse in Minnesota, Oregon and internationally.
+I offer online PTSD therapy for women survivors of childhood sexual abuse in Minnesota and internationally.

 Our online therapy sessions will be held on a secure online video platform.